alkathirikhalid/small-distance-courier-service/README.md

 # Acceptance Criteria
 Part 1 : Estimate the total delivery cost of each package with an offer code (If applicable).
 - [x] Only one offer code can be applied for any given package.
-- [x] Package should meet the required mentioned offer criteria.
+- [x] Package should meet the required mentioned offer criteria:
 - OFR001 10% Discount, Distance < 200 Km, Weight 70-200 KG.
 - OFR002 7% Discount, Distance 50-150 Km, Weight 100-250 KG.
 - OFR003 5% Discount, Distance 50-250 Km, Weight 10-150 KG.